SpriteKitAlliance/SKAToolKit/README.md

     [self addChild:self.buttonLeft];

 ##SKAMiniMap
 SKAMiniMap creates a mini map of any node that you pass in.
-The node you pass in must be part of a scene with a view
+The node you pass in must be part of a scene with a view.
+Note that the map size max is 4096 on newer devices and 2048 max on older devices.

 ![SKAMiniMap Example](Documentation/skaminimap.png)

 ##SKACroppedMiniMap
 SKACroppedMiniMap is similar to SKAMiniMap, but instead of seeing the entire map at once you can choice a viewport size.
+Note that the map size max is 4096 on newer devices and 2048 max on older devices.

 ###SKACroppedMiniMap AutoFollowFeature
 SKACroppedMiniMap has an auto follow feature.
 Set the autoFollowNode to a node that is a child of the map used to create the SKACroppedMiniMap.